 Bill Would Expand Tax Credits for Business Growth in Urban Centers and Throughout State

-TRENTON – Legislation sponsored by Senators Sandra Bolden Cunningham, Raymond J. Lesniak and Barbara Buono that would expand two of the state’s economic development incentive programs to encourage property investment, development and job creation was approved today by the full Senate.
+TRENTON – Legislation sponsored by Senators Sandra Bolden Cunningham, Raymond J. Lesniak and Barbara Buono that would expand two of the state’s economic development incentive programs to encourage property investment, development and job creation was unanimously approved today by the Senate Budget and Appropriations Committee.

 The bill (S-1562) would increase the maximum amount of tax credits allowable under the Urban Hub Tax Credit Act from $1.5 billion to $2.5 billion and under the Grow New Jersey Assistance Act from $2 million to $4 million.